Navigation:

 subsidized by the Lodge.

-Cardozo Lodge is truly a story of dedication, hard
+Cardozo Lodge is truly a story of dedication, hard work and

-in the state, with your cooperation, we look forward to even bigger and better
+the state, with your cooperation, we look forward to even bigger and better

 accomplishments.